ravendb/bootcamp/src/Unit-2/lesson2/README.md

 }
 ````

 By default, the `Generate Class tool` does not include the `Id` property.
-This
+Here we will not use it.
+If you want this
 property, add it.

 ### Step 4: Write the `index definition` class